Dems say work by Dean Heller’s son violates campaign law

 Heller’s race is the most closely watched Senate contest this year.
 He admitted to receiving “a cheap discount” from Harris Heller for creating content for his campaign, including photos, videos and social media posts.
 The campaign paid Heller’s son’s production company, Heller Enterprises, $52,500 for its services since 2016.

-The campaign paid another digital advertising firm more than $50,000 in a single month.
+The campaign paid another digital advertising firm more than $50,000 for ads in a single month.

 And because Heller Enterprises is a limited liability corporation, accepting in-kind donations from it could be illegal because federal candidates are prohibited from accepting corporate contributions.